hendrixgg/Hendrix-Note-Share/How to fix the exhausted brain - Tedx Talk.md

 core ideas:
-- ask people what is important to them - connection
+- know: ask people what is important to them - understand what they value
-- identify possibility for that important thing happening - possibility
+- identify: potential for that important thing happening - identify potential sources of value
-- collaborate and make progress towards that goal - progress
+- act: collaborate and make progress towards that goal - actualize potential value
 - these qualities of a relationship make people energized rather than depleted
 - my add-on: doing those three things makes your relationship into a ***master mind*** - where the whole (the partnership) becomes greater than the sum of the parts